Frequently Asked Questions (FAQ) regarding provisions for public worship at St James’s

 Note that these arrangements are not the ‘new normal’ but will be under monthly review.

-It’s been so long since we’ve been to church—what are the provisions for transport and parking?
+What are the provisions for transport and parking?

 The bus stop across the street from church (Green Street bus stop) is refurbished and back in operation, and the 121, 279 and 307 busses will all stop there.